 You can do more with Teachable when you connect it to your favorite apps through Zapier's automated workflows.
 Automatically add your students to your marketing campaign, track them in a Google Sheet, and more.
 Here are a few pre-made workflows to get you started, but you can connect Teachable with almost any app you use for your business.

-Teachable Price: From $29/month for the Basic plan, which includes custom domain, email marketing, coupon codes, drip course content, and a 5% transaction fee.
+Teachable price: The Free plan includes unlimited students and courses, with transaction fees of $1 + 10% per transaction; paid plans start at $29/month for the Basic plan, which includes custom domain, email marketing, coupon codes, drip course content, and a 5% transaction fee.

 Best online course creation software for selling digital products and memberships

 Podia lets you build an online store for your digital content.
-Create online courses, digital downloads, and even membership sites, all as part of one digital storefront.
+Create online courses, digital downloads, coaching sessions, and even membership sites, all as part of one digital storefront.

 All Podia storefronts have a similar template, which is helpful if you find too many options overwhelming.
 Each store's landing page includes an overview, a "What's included" section, a content section, FAQs, and creator bios.
 And all courses, memberships, and digital downloads have a separate landing page.